 An internationally respected media literacy advocate,

-Dr. Galician is also Founding Head of Media Analysis & Criticism and Lead Professor of Cronkite/ASU Online in the Walter Cronkite School of Journalism & Mass Communication at Arizona State University.
+Dr. Galician is also the first Professor Emerita of the Walter Cronkite School of Journalism & Mass Communication at Arizona State University, where she was Founding Head of Media Analysis & Criticism and Lead Professor of Cronkite/ASU Online.
 She holds an earned doctorate from a major nationally accredited university (Memphis State University, now University of Memphis) with a clinical residency in human values and medical ethics at the University of Tennessee Center for the Health Sciences.

 Her popular mega-classes—including the Sex, Love, and Romance the Mass Media course she created and that now serves as a model for courses at universities around the nation—enroll hundreds of students every semester.
 And there's always a long waiting list.